kschuler/guide/guidelines/coding-and-transcribing.md

 # Coding and transcribing

+### How to code and transcribe
-These are the guidelines I follow for transcribing my production studies.
+These are the guidelines I follow for coding and transcribing my production studies.
 For each participant, there are three important items that you need to have.

 1. The `production` file, found with the participant's `raw-data`.
 2. The `WAV` files, found in a folder with the `raw-data`.